Cyber Essentials assurance scheme

 - Secure configuration – ensuring that security controls have been agreed upon and implemented will help to reduce configurations in default settings

 - User access controls – making sure that user accounts are configured with only the level of access which is needed.

 - Patch Management – ensuring that all software is kept up to date with the latest security updates

 - Malware management – Making sure you have proper malware protection in place on all devices

 Cyber Essentials can be gained through self assessment

 Cyber Essentials certification is undertaken through self assessment via an on-line portal.
 Organisations assess themselves against the five basic security controls and then Infosec Partners, as a qualified assessor, verifies the information you have provided and if you are successful you will be awarded a certification.
-The self assessment questions are available to view here.
+If you started the certification process before 24 April 2023, the self assessment questions are available to view here.
+For oganisations starting the certification process after 24 April 2023 the new question set is here.
 Please note these questions are for information only.
 If you want to be assessed you cannot simply submit these question sets to us.
 You must apply online for an assessment and submit your answers through the portal.